goldstar/itunes-connect-slack/README.md

 itunes-connect-slack
 --------------------

-These scripts fetch app info directly from iTunes Connect and posts changes in Slack as a bot.
-Since iTC doesn't provide event webhooks, these scripts use polling with the help of Fastlane's [Spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship).
+These scripts fetch app info directly from App Store Connect and posts changes in Slack as a bot.
+Since ASC doesn't provide event webhooks, these scripts use polling with the help of Fastlane's [Spaceship](https://github.com/fastlane/fastlane/tree/master/spaceship).

 ![](https://raw.githubusercontent.com/erikvillegas/itunes-connect-slack/master/example.png)